 With his extensive experience of so many wisdom traditions, Rabbi David brings a unique depth and breadth of understanding to his rabbinic work.
 He is deeply committed to comparative religious studies and to integrating into Judaism practices which consistently prove effective in opening a connection with the Divine.

 Alyse joins Romemu after 20 years working in the for-profit sector, primarily at Accenture.
 While there, Alyse built Accenture’s Global Marketing Operations offering from the ground-up, managed Accenture Digital’s responsibilities with large-scale clients; and led digital, marketing, sales and customer service initiatives in both start-up and global operating environments.

 As CEO Alyse provides oversight of Romemu’s ambitious operations, and also builds on our strong core to expand and scale our innovative vision and offerings.
 She is thrilled to be working with a dynamic team, strong Board, and energetic community.

 Alyse grew up in Houston, Texas where her family has a long history of leadership in the Houston Jewish community.
 She received a BA from Dartmouth College and an MBA from Harvard Business School.
-She currently serves as the President Elect of the Board of the Junior League of Central Westchester and is on the Dartmouth Alumni Council serving on the Nominating and Alumni Trustee Search Committee, Professional Development Committee, and Honorary Degrees Committee.
+She currently serves as the President of the Board of the Junior League of Central Westchester and is on the Dartmouth Alumni Council, serving as the Chair of the Nominating and Alumni Trustee Search Committee.
 She lives in New York with her husband and three children.